2014 Hunger Action Conference Agenda

 Networking Marketplace and Refreshments

-- Every Day Ethics and Ethical Leadership with Martha Maksym, Executive Director, United Way for Chittenden County
+- Every Day Ethics and Ethical Leadership with Martha Maksym, Executive Director, United Way for Chittenden County - workshop full; pre-registration required to attend

 - Ignition Point: Creating an Elevator Speech That Cannot Be Ignored with keynote Kim Weitkamp